 The process flow in ETO is not nearly as smooth as it is in the case of other modes of production.
 Apart from the production process, the ETO model also includes the whole design process with testing and implementing changes, special material procurement processes, etc., usually making the order fulfillment lead time longer than in any other production mode.

 To provide customers with products that are tailored to fit their specific needs, ETO companies need to remain more flexible in their processes than those using the MTO, ATO, or CTO models.
 Building fully customized solutions requires more adaptability both in material sourcing as well as in production techniques.

-Process manufacturing produces goods in bulk, i.e. it uses gases, liquids, powders, granules, emulsions, grains as raw materials.
-Examples of process manufacturing products are: drinks, cereals, gasoline, concrete, etc.
+Process manufacturing produces goods in bulk, i.e. it uses gases, liquids, powders, granules, emulsions, or grains as raw materials.
+Examples of process manufacturing products are drinks, cereals, gasoline, concrete, etc.

 Process production can be divided into two types:

 - Process RPT / Batch manufacturing – Process Repeated Manufacturing

 - Process Continuous Flow manufacturing – Continuous production.